R-Alhayek/reading-notes/README.md

 Programmer: Rafeef Alhayek

+# 102 & 201 level
+**sources:**
-sources 1.
-Duckett HTML book
+1. Duckett HTML book
 2. Duckett JS book
 3. codefellows/domain_modeling

+# 301 level
+**sources:**
+1. Component Based Architecture
+2. What is Props and How to Use it in React